rieske/event-sourced-account/README.md

 ### Tests

-Tests without any tag are the fast unit tests and are the ones that run during the build phase.
-Normally, I would hook the remaining tests to the build, however since integration and end to end tests depend on docker daemon, I wanted to avoid broken builds on machines that might not have it set up.
+Tests are separated in their own source sets and given their own Gradle task by test category.
+Tests in the `test` source set and executed by `test` task are the fast unit tests.

-Next level are the integration tests that use MySql backed event store.
-Tagged with `integration`.
+Next level are the integration tests that use both Postgres and Mysql backed event store implementations.
+They use testcontainers to spawn real database instances.
+Integration tests live in `integrationTest` source set and are executed using `integrationTest` task.

-Finally, a couple of end to end tests that focus mainly on sanity testing consistency in a distributed environment.
-Tagged with `e2e`.
+Finally, a couple of end-to-end tests that focus mainly on sanity testing consistency in a distributed environment. `e2eTest` source set and a task with the same name.

 Since I was test driving this service from the domain up to the event sourcing infrastructure and lastly up to the API, some of the tests might be redundant and functionality might be tested several times.